nccshecodes/shecodes-2020/src/posts/2018-10-09/2018-10-09-from-night-owl-to-lark.md

   It's Ada Lovelace Day.
 A time to celebrate the achievements of women in STEM.
 I've spent my morning commute into London pondering on this.
 As a mother, a wife, a returner holding down a full time position and a tech startup founder, being a women in STEM is damn hard.
 But I love it.
 featureImage: src/posts/2018-10-09/ada-lovelace-mom.jpg
 featureImageAlt: Small boy grafitti spraying 'mom' onto a white brick wall
+metaDesc: It's Ada Lovelace Day.
+A time to celebrate the achievements of women in STEM.
+I've spent my morning commute into London pondering on this.
+As a mother, a wife, a returner holding down a full time position and a tech startup founder, being a women in STEM is damn hard.
+But I love it.
+metaTitle: Night Owl to Lark
+permalink: /blog/night-owl-to-lark/index.html
 tags:
   - startup
   - self development